grufkork/FishFight/book/src/juice.md

 # Juice and Feel
-**Juice**, or **game feel**, is all about giving feedback to confirm a player's actions and simply making pushing a button more satisfying.
-For games where flow and feeling matter, juice is the thing that makes the player understand your game without reading dials and understanding numbers.
+**Juice**, or **game feel**, is the science and art of making pushing a button viscerally satisfying.
+Well, more precisely it's about giving feedback to confirm the player's actions.
+For games where flow and feeling matter, juice is the thing that makes the player understand your game without reading dials and processing numbers.
 Juice gives a game life and soul that makes the player feel like a part of the world.
 Juice is what makes a game feel fun without actually making any mechanical difference.
 And juice might just be what makes or breaks your game.

 Whenever you do something in real life you get a wide range of sensory input in return indicating that what you tried to do actually happened.
 That response grounds you and makes you realise the reality and weight of things.
 As you might guess, replicating that kind of feedback on a flatscreen is hard.
 To get anywhere near reality you need hyperreal effects and nerve-blasting feedback to fill in for all the missing senses, all the while walking the fine line of overloading your player and making a dry, unresponsive world.